gear-foundation/whitepaper-gear.exe/docs/technical/security.md

 Gear.exe configures the operator set, establishing parameters such as staking limits and the maximum allowable stake for individual operators.
-Operators, who run Executor nodes, are elected based on their ability to attract stakers who delegate collateral (e.g., ERC-20 wrapped VARA tokens) to them.
-This delegated stake determines their eligibility to serve as active Executors.
+Operators, who run Executor nodes, are elected based on their ability to attract stakers who delegate collateral (**e.g., ERC-20 representations of VARA or other supported assets**) to them.
+This delegated stake determines their eligibility to serve as active Executors.Once elected, operators participate in program execution and sign results collectively, which are then finalized by the Router Contract.
 The list of active Executors is continuously updated and pushed to the Router Contract, which governs Gear.exe’s decentralized compute infrastructure.

 Key elements of the selection process include:

 1. Stake Allocation: Gear.exe establishes operator sets, defines staking requirements, and locks stake amounts for predefined epochs to maintain network stability.
 2. Symbiotic Vault Integration: Vaults manage the staking process, allocate collateral to operators, and enforce strategies specific to Gear.exe’s execution needs.
 ## Key Actors in Gear.exe Executor Selection

 - **Gear.exe Network:** Defines the decentralized infrastructure required to execute programs, configures operator sets,